MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourceproperties_sourcelossrisk.md

 # Windows.UI.Input.Spatial.SpatialInteractionSourceProperties.SourceLossRisk

 ## -description
-Gets the risk that detection of a hand or spatial controller will be lost as a value from 0.0 to 1.0.
+Gets the risk that detection of a hand or motion controller will be lost as a value from 0.0 to 1.0.

 ## -property-value
 The source loss risk.